 - .
 Consumers have an increasing number of high fuel economy/low CO2 vehicle choices

-Consumers have many more choices when shopping for vehicles with higher fuel economy and lower tailpipe CO2 emissions compared to just five years ago.
+In MY 2015, consumers have many more choices when shopping for vehicles with higher fuel economy and lower tailpipe CO2 emissions compared to MY 2010.
 These choices reflect both a more diverse range of technology packages on conventional gasoline vehicles as well as more advanced technology and alternative fueled vehicles.

-There are sixteen MY 2014 pickup and minivan/van models for which at least one variant of the model has a combined city/highway label fuel economy rating of 20 mpg or more, a slight increase over five years ago.
-There are three times as many SUV models that achieve 25 mpg or more in MY 2014 (with more than 20 conventional gasoline or diesel models) than in MY 2009.
-The number of car models, where at least one variant has a combined city/highway label fuel economy of at least 30 mpg, more than tripled, and the number of car models at 40 mpg or more have increased from 3 to 26 (comprised of one conventional gasoline car with the rest being hybrid, electric and plug-in hybrid electric cars).
+There are 20 MY 2015 pickup and minivan/van models for which at least one variant of the model has a combined city/highway label fuel economy rating of 20 mpg or more, a small increase over MY 2010.
+There are more than three times as many SUV models that achieve 25 mpg or more in MY 2015 than there were in MY 2010.
+The number of car models, where at least one variant has a combined city/highway label fuel economy of at least 30 mpg, more than doubled, and the number of car models at 40 mpg or more have increased from 4 to 26 (comprised of one conventional gasoline car with the rest being hybrid, electric, and plug-in hybrid electric cars).

 There are also many more advanced technology vehicle choices.
-In MY 2014, there are twice as many diesel and nearly twice as many hybrid offerings as there were in MY 2009.
-There are now over 20 electric and plug-in hybrid electric vehicles, a significant increase over MY 2009.
+In MY 2015, there are more than twice as many diesel offerings and nine more hybrids than there were in MY 2010.
+There are now over 20 electric and plug-in hybrid electric vehicles, nearly all of which are new since MY 2010.

-In MY 2013, for the eleven manufacturers shown in the table, Mazda had the lowest fleetwide adjusted composite CO2 emissions and highest adjusted fuel economy performance, followed by Honda and Subaru.
-Chrysler-Fiat had the highest CO2 emissions and lowest fuel economy, followed by GM.
-Nissan had the biggest improvement in adjusted CO2 emissions performance from MY 2012 to MY 2013, followed by Daimler.
-Nissan also had the biggest fuel economy improvement from MY 2012 to MY 2013, followed by Subaru.
-Ford and Toyota had higher CO2 emissions and lower fuel economy in MY 2013, both driven by increases in truck production share.
+In MY 2014, Mazda had the lowest fleetwide adjusted composite CO2 emissions and highest adjusted fuel economy performance, followed by a grouping of Subaru, Hyundai, Honda, and Nissan.
+Fiat-Chrysler had the highest CO2 emissions and lowest fuel economy, followed by GM, Ford, and Mercedes.
+BMW accomplished the biggest improvement in adjusted CO2 emissions performance from MY 2013 to MY 2014, followed by Mercedes and Mazda.
+BMW also had the biggest fuel economy improvement from MY 2013 to MY 2014, followed by Mazda.

-Preliminary values suggest that most manufacturers will improve in MY 2014 as well, though these projections are uncertain, and EPA will not have final data until next year’s report.
-Section 7 provides additional data for alternative fuel vehicles that are not included in these gasoline/diesel vehicle values.
+Preliminary values suggest that most manufacturers will improve in MY 2015 as well, though these projections are uncertain, and EPA will not have final MY 2015 data until next year’s report.

 1 Adjusted CO2 and fuel economy values reflect real world performance and are not comparable to automaker standards compliance levels.
 Adjusted CO2 values are higher and adjusted fuel economy values are lower than compliance values.

 - .
-Manufacturers are selling many vehicles today that can meet future CO2 emissions targets
+Manufacturers are producing many vehicles today that can meet future CO2 emissions targets

-The figure below shows that 34% of projected MY 2014 vehicle production already meets the MY 2016 CO2 emissions targets, or can meet these targets with the addition of future expected air conditioning improvements.
+The figure below shows that 26% of projected MY 2015 vehicle production already meets the MY 2018 CO2 emissions targets, or can meet these targets with the addition of expected air conditioning improvements.
 The bulk of this production share is accounted for by non-hybrid gasoline vehicles, although other technologies are also represented.

-Looking ahead, about 4% of projected MY 2014 production could meet the MY 2025 CO2 emissions targets.
+Looking ahead, about 3% of projected MY 2015 production could meet the MY 2025 CO2 emissions targets.
 Vehicles meeting the MY 2025 CO2 targets are comprised solely of hybrids, plug-in hybrids, and electric vehicles.
-Since the MY 2025 standards are over a decade away, there’s considerable time for continued improvements in gasoline vehicle technology.
+Since the MY 2025 standards are a decade away, there’s considerable time for continued improvements in gasoline vehicle technology.